-- A. Replacement of Administered Medications: Any EMS medication that has been administered to a patient must be documented on a BLS, ILS or ALS medication replacement form.
+- A. Any EMS medication that has been administered to a patient must be documented on a BLS, ILS or ALS medication replacement form.
 This form must contain the following information:

 - 1. EMS agency name

 - 2. Date of medication administration

 - 3. EMS agency unit identification number

 - 4. Patient name

-- 5. Patient identification number (EMS report number)
+- 5. Patient identification number

 - 6. EMT name (printed)

-- 7. EMT license
+- 7. EMT identification number

 - 8. Total medications administered

 - 9. Total medications requested

 - 10. Emergency Department RN/MD signature (all controlled substance requests must have a physician signature)

 - 11. EMS agency representative signature

 - 12. Pharmacy representative signature

-- B. Replacement of Expired Medications: Any EMS medication that is being requested for replacement of expired product must be documented on a BLS, ILS or ALS medication replacement form.
-This form must contain the following information:

-- 1. EMS agency name

-- 2. Date of request

-- 3. EMS agency unit identification number

-- 4. EMT name (printed)

-- 5. EMT identification number

-- 6. Total medications requested

-- 7. Emergency Department Nurse/Physician signature (all controlled substance requests must have a physician signature) - 8.
-EMS agency representative signature - 9.
-Pharmacy representative signature - C. Once the medication form has been completed the emergency department charge nurse will verify that a pharmacist is at the in-patient pharmacy. - D. Providers may replace medications within 14 days of expiration at the pharmacy.
-Medications that are in short supply may require a shortened exchange window and will be determined by the pharmacy.
-All medications being exchanged/replaced shall be brought to the pharmacy for proper disposal. - E. All ILS and ALS controlled substances must be secured inside a pouch or container sealed with a numbered tamper-proof tag inside each ambulance within the drug box. - F. At the beginning of each shift, the on-coming EMT will verify that the EMS vehicle medication inventory is correct.
-Volunteer EMS agencies should verify their EMS vehicle medication inventory is correct at least monthly. - G. The hospital pharmacies will invoice the EMS agencies at the average wholesale price for medications they have replaced over the previous month. - H. EMS medication inventory shall be available for inspection by the Illinois Department of Public Health, EMS System Coordinator or EMS System designee.
+- B. Once the medication form has been completed the emergency department charge nurse will verify that a pharmacist is at the in-patient pharmacy.
+At BroMenn Regional Medical Center, if the pharmacist is out of the in-patient pharmacy, the emergency department charge nurse will obtain the requested medications from the sure-med system.

+- C. All ILS and ALS controlled substances must be secured inside a pouch or container sealed with a numbered tamper-proof tag inside each ambulance within the drug box.

+- D. At the beginning of each shift, the on-coming EMT will verify that the EMS vehicle medication inventory is correct.
+Volunteer EMS agencies should verify their EMS vehicle medication inventory is correct at least monthly.

+- E. The hospital pharmacies will invoice the EMS agencies at the average wholesale price for medications they have replaced over the previous month.

+F. EMS medication inventory shall be available for inspection by the Illinois Department of Public Health, EMS System Coordinator or EMS System designee